briansimiyuj/doctor-appointment-app/README.md

 Contact page will show the contact information of the clinic and the doctors.

   1. Create a Contact Us Page and mount it on Script component and provide a route for it
+  2. Create a Contact Image component and mount it on Contact Us Page